Soontao/presentations/src/frontend/next-generation-ui5.md

 <br>

-Import almost all type javascript libraries
+Use almost all open source javascript libraries

 * lodash
 * redux